bennebbenneb/underscore-join/README.md

 underscore-join
 ===============

-A mixin for underscore that add a function similar to SQL Joins
+A mixin for underscore that adds a function similar to SQL Joins

 Example Usage -